MikeHopley/ftl-ships-guide/index.md

 When a ship has more stuff to sell, visiting early stores is more worthwhile and does not delay your shields as much.
 Rock A need only float 18 scrap to afford even a teleporter, but Kestrel A would need to float 80 for hacking or a full choice of weapons.

-Beware greed.
+Recognise greed.
 If you’re only in the market for top-tier weapons, it’s probably incorrect to delay shield upgrades.
 A good question to ask yourself might be, “if an early store had a Chain Laser, would I buy it?”

+Even on Zoltan ships, beware delaying shields for too long.
+When you enter sector 3, you can face enemies with two offensive drones.

 ## Other strategies